-The primary purpose of the EOPS and NextUp offices is to recruit and successfully retain college students of educationally and socioeconomically challenged backgrounds from Kings and Tulare Counties.
-The programs also prepare students to transfer to a four-year university, complete an associate degree or vocational certificate, and to acquire the career-related skills needed to attain rewarding employment.
+The primary purpose of the EOPS and NextUp offices are to:

+- Recruit and successfully retain college students of educationally and socioeconomically challenged backgrounds from Kings and Tulare Counties. - Prepare students to transfer to a four-year university, complete an associate degree or vocational certificate to acquire the career-related skills needed to attain rewarding employment.